framely/community/docs/articles/how-to-build-a-reservation-chatbot.md

 2. [Key concept](../guide/concepts.md) helps you to understand the type system and the roles of different projects.
 3. [Slot filling](../guide/slotfilling.md) helps you to design how the bot interacts with users.

-Besides, be sure you've followed [how to build a reservation service](./how-to-build-a-reservation-service.md) to build the component and provider for reservation service.
+Besides, be sure you've followed [reservation API](./reservation-service.md) and [how to implement a reservation service](./how-to-build-a-reservation-service.md) to build the component and provider for reservation service.

 ## Component
-In this section, you add [CUI components](../guide/components.md#conversational-user-interaction-cui-component) to the [reservation component](./how-to-build-a-reservation-service.md#component).
+In this section, you add [CUI components](../guide/components.md#conversational-user-interaction-cui-component) to the [reservation component](./reservation-service.md#create-a-component).

 ### Add Slots & Annotations
 To make a reservation, the information needed is the user ID, date, time and type of table.
 You need to create a [skill](../guide/concepts.md#skills) and add four slots to store the information.
 To get an ID of a user automatically without asking the user, you can use a system CUI frame called [user.UserIdentifier](../reference/annotations/systemcomponent.md#user-identifier).
 A slot called *userId* in this frame is a channel-dependent identifier of the user.